ajay-paul/Cover-Letter-Builder/README.md

     ```

 3. **Download and configure the LLaMA model**:
-   - Follow [Ollama's guidelines](docs/ollama.md) to set up the LLaMA model for language processing.
+   - You may follow here to setup [Ollama](docs/ollama.md) and LLaMA model for language processing.

 4. **Web Driver Setup for Selenium**:
    - Selenium requires a web driver to control browsers.